GuoLabUCSD/SINE/README.md

 ## Pre-Requisites:
- * BAM files for samples of interest
+ * BAM and corresponding BAI Index files for samples of interest
  * STAR SJ.out.tab files for samples of interest